 How to Know Which Federal Attorney is Right for Me?
 What Oberheiden, P.C.
 Offers to South Carolina Businesses

 - Federal Criminal Trials: Our attorneys obtained acquittals in federal cases, secured favorable bond decisions, and even convinced judges to dismiss federal indictments.
 To illustrate the point, dismissals in federal cases are extremely rare.
-Nonetheless, several of our attorneys have dismissed fraud charges, dismissed entire indictments, while others have convinced juries that our clients were in fact innocent.
+Nonetheless, several of our Federal criminal trial attorneys have dismissed fraud charges, dismissed entire indictments, while others have convinced juries that our clients were in fact innocent.
 Examples include: tax fraud, mortgage fraud, Health Care fraud mail fraud, wire fraud, bank fraud, any form of drug case, Controlled Substances Act violations, embezzlement, racketeering, continuing criminal enterprise, murder, RICO charges, and others.

 - Federal Subpoenas: The government likes to issue subpoenas.
 Subpoenas are an easy way to get to information and it does not even necessitate the approval of a judge.
 Whether your business received a subpoena from a Grand Jury in South Carolina or a subpoena from the Department of Justice, or a subpoena from the Department of Health and Human Services, Office of Inspector General– know that with Oberheiden, P.C. you have attorneys by your side that know how to avoid those mistakes many of our attorneys have observed by defense counsel when they were in leading positions at the Justice Department themselves.
 Regardless as to whether the subpoena investigates a Controlled Substances Act case, a Health Care fraud violation, or any other federal allegations, do not simply produce requested records.
-Talk to our attorneys at Oberheiden, P.C. first to discuss a proven approach how to make sure you are not merely given the government the information sufficient to prosecute you or expand its investigation.
+Talk to our South Carolina federal criminal defense lawyers at Oberheiden, P.C. first to discuss a proven approach how to make sure you are not merely given the government the information sufficient to prosecute you or expand its investigation.